 We don’t believe there is a best practice when it comes to building software.
 Instead, we believe there are unique organizations, with unique humans, building unique products who need their own approach to building software.

 Consider this: Back in the early 1990s when Scrum was introduced to software development, it may have worked, but mostly for small teams developing one product.

 Jump forward to 2023.
-Large organisations are supporting multiple products with a combination of ongoing maintenance and new feature work.
+Large organizations are supporting multiple products with a combination of ongoing maintenance and new feature work.
 Do you expect that same process to work without adjustments?